grambas/SmsGateway/README.md

 Simple example to send sms
 ```
-$client = new GatewayApiCom( 'API KEY','SECRET KEY'); // init client with api key and secret
+$client = new SmsGateway( 'API KEY','SECRET KEY'); // init client with api key and secret
 $response = $client->send('SENDER NAME', '048139381038', 'Message content'); //send sms with paramters: sender name, phone nunbmer and message

 if (  isset($response['ids']) ) { // if message is sent, then the system generates id.
 So if id exist, then the message is successfuly snent